 A NOTE ON THE CHURCH OF ENGLAND TODAY

-There are many encouraging signs in the Church of England today.
+There are many difficulties facing the Church of England today.

-But as Christian believers take their faith more seriously, so new churches are being planted and new Christian communities formed.
-The numbers of people offering for ministry are increasing.
+Christian believers are taking their faith more seriously, new churches are being planted and new Christian communities formed.
+The number of people offering for ministry is increasing.
 People are meeting with God, and as they encounter God some of the old party labels are becoming less significant.
 Evangelicals are discovering the power of the Eucharist.
-Those who consider themselves more catholic are running Alpha courses and bible studies.
-In many communities, Christian believers from different churches and traditions are working together on projects to run food banks, football clubs, town or street pastors, projects that offer support to the homeless, unemployed or those in debt.
+Those who consider themselves more Catholic are running Alpha courses and bible studies.
+In many communities, Christian believers from different churches and traditions are working together on projects to run food banks, football clubs, town or street pastors and projects that offer support to the homeless, unemployed or those in debt.

 And specifically, as members of the Church of England we are united by: